-- 11) A reasonable period of sick leave must be granted because of death of the spouse or parents or grandparents of the spouse, or the parents, step-parents, close relative, grandparents, guardian, children, grandchildren, brothers, sisters, step-siblings, wards, or stepchildren of the employee, or a regular member of the immediate household; - 12) Such reasonable periods as an employee's attendance may be necessary to accompany a spouse, parent, minor or dependent children, stepchildren, foster children (including wards, children for whom the employee is the legal guardian), or a regular member of the immediate household, to dental or medical appointments.
+- 9) A reasonable period of sick leave must be granted because of death of the spouse or parents or grandparents of the spouse, or the parents, step-parents, close relative, grandparents, guardian, children, grandchildren, brothers, sisters, step-siblings, wards, or stepchildren of the employee, or a regular member of the immediate household; - 10) Such reasonable periods as an employee's attendance may be necessary to accompany a spouse, parent, minor or dependent children, stepchildren, foster children (including wards, children for whom the employee is the legal guardian), or a regular member of the immediate household, to dental or medical appointments. - 11) An employee may use up to 160 hours for safety leave within any 12-month period.
+The employee may use sick leave as allowed under this section for safety leave for such reasonable periods of time as may be necessary.
+Safety leave may be used for assistance to the employee or assistance to the relatives described in paragraph 4.
+For the purpose of this paragraph "safety leave" is leave for the purpose of providing or receiving assistance because of sexual assault, domestic abuse, or stalking.